HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

                                                             :                          :
 ```

 Invoking a function in a another module requires to reach the target procedure.
-Furthermore, the TP value for the taget is that of the target module.
+Furthermore, the DP value for the taget is that of the target module.
 Assemblers and compilers should not create different calling sequences depending on whether particular call is local to a module or referring to a procedure in another module.
 The approach is to replace the branch instruction with a branch to a stub, which contains the outgoing code to perform all the operations before calling the target function.
 Within a module, a calling sequence would be a branch from the calling function to the stub, from the stub to the target function, from the target function back to the stub and then back to the calling function.
 That is in total four branches.
 Therefore, a different approach is chosen for intermodule calls within the same compilation unit.

 A call to a function in another module is considered a long call.
 The assembler/compiler creates a long call code sequence.
 At module compile time, the final target is however not know yet.
 The long call needs to be updated when the final position of the target module in the code space is known.

-Since the target function relies on the TP value of its own module, the TP value may needs to be adjusted.
-Instead of saving and restoring the callers TP value and setting the new TP value on each call, the callers TP value is placed in a callee save register and thus preserved across a call.
-The target function needs to load its own TP value when needed.
-The compilation unit needs for the approach a module table, where for each module the offset of the TP area is kept.
+Since the target function relies on the DP value of its own module, the DP value may needs to be adjusted.
+Instead of saving and restoring the callers DP value and setting the new DP value on each call, the callers DP value is placed in a callee save register and thus preserved across a call.
+The target function needs to load its own DP value when needed.
+The compilation unit needs for the approach a module table, where for each module the offset of the DP area is kept.

 The following code snippet shows an intermodule call within the same compilation unit.